Preston-Landers/QuietPlaces/Readme.md

 The home screen simply displays logo and credits, and a ringer on/off switch.

 The map screen displays and shows your current location.
 There is a custom map overlay that allows you to manually add QuietPlace zones.

-You can not yet move or resize the quiet places (just add or remove them at fixed sizes) but we hope to implement that soon.
+You can also move and resize the quiet place map markers.

-The quiet places on the map currently don't do anything.
+The quiet places on the map currently don't do anything with the ringer.
 We are working on adding the geo-fencing and ringer control operations.

 We also have a mock location testing companion app, which is available here:
 [QuietPlacesMockLocations][QuietPlacesMockLocations]